Showing posts with label Annual Halloween Story. Show all posts

 "They catch the two bad guys?"

 "Oh, they did indeed.
-Hung em' somewhere round heah.
-It is said their ghosts walk the old road looking for Mick who rides his horse every October 30 lookin' fer his head."
+Hung 'em somewhere round heah.
+It is said theah ghosts walk the old road looking fur Mick, who rides his horse every Octobah 30 lookin' fur his head."

-Hum, I thought this be crazy, they had to be in on all that headless horseman and pumpkin throwing at me at that bridge last year.
-I had gone to town hall and asked about all that and I never got a story like this!
-I was skeptical and why wouldn't I be after that tale?
+Hmm, I thought this was crazy.
+They had to be in on all that headless horseman and pumpkin throwing at me at that bridge last year.
+I had gone to the town hall and asked about everything, and I had never heard a story like this!
+I was sceptical, and why wouldn't I be after that tale?

 The burial ground

-Feeling kind of angry that I was duped, I told the three in so many words me story of the mile hike up that road with me eldest.
+Feeling angry that I was duped, I told the three in so many words me story of the mile hike up that road with me eldest.
 They listened intently and convincingly like they were hearing it for the first time.
 I was confused.
-I had it in me head that there were three of them, just like there were three in the Mick Maloney story.
-But they were ancient, and I could not, for the life of me, see them riding a horse or lobbing pumpkins.
+I had it in me head that there were three of them, just like three in the Mick Maloney story.
+But they were ancient, and I could not see them riding a horse or lobbing pumpkins for the life of me.

 One of the men caught hold of the fabric on me sleeve and tugged for me attention.
 He leaned toward me and asked me in a quiet voice if I'd seen a face in the jack o'lantern on the old bridge.

 I was taken aback.
 WHAT?
-I sort of smiled thinking he was pulling me leg, but he was serious and didn't move waiting for me to answer.
+I smiled, thinking he was pulling me leg, but he was serious and didn't move, waiting for me to answer.

-He signalled all of us to lean together and he quietly said, "I have."
+He signalled all of us to lean together and quietly said, "I have."

-He looked, each of us intently in the face, his old bloodshot eyes serious.
-We nodded all round believing him.
+He looked at each of us intently, his old bloodshot eyes serious.
+We nodded all around, believing him.

-I know what you're thinking they had me but good.
+I know what you're thinking—they had me, but good.
 But I am not so sure.
-They all got up saying nothing to each other and walked away.
-One to the back of the store to look at the magazines for sale, the other out the door and walking home, and the quiet man stood looking at the stove biting his lip as if he were afraid.
+They all got up, saying nothing to each other, and walked away.
+One went to the back of the store to look at the magazines for sale, the other went out the door and walked home, and the quiet man stood looking at the stove, biting his lip as if he were afraid.

 And the thunder rumbled in the almost black sky.
-The rain came in buckets and I paid for me sanny and drink.
-I stood by the open door feeling the chill from the rain and I wondered.
+The rain came in buckets, and I paid for my sannie and drink.
+I stood by the open door, feeling the chill from the rain, and I wondered.

 Gabe